VeereshAradhya/catalog/task/pytest/0.1/README.md

 # pytest

 The task provides test execution based on [pytest](https://pypi.org/project/pytest/) for Python.
 The used images are based on the official Docker Hub [Python images](https://hub.docker.com/_/python).
 The installation of the packages is performed via a `pip install`.
+Just checking

 **It is required that `pytest` is part of the requirements file for the task.
 If the module is not included a warning will be printed.**